nextauthjs/.github/CONTRIBUTING.md

 ### Pull Requests

+- We are maintaining two major branches:
+  - The `main` is for the latest changes regarding the `core` package, the adapters packages, and framework packages.
+  - The `v4` branch is for `next-auth@v4` related changes.
-- The latest changes are always in `main`, so please make your Pull Request against that branch.
+  - Please make your Pull Request against the according branch.
-- Pull Requests should be raised for any change
-- Pull Requests need approval of a [core contributor](https://next-auth.js.org/contributors#core-team) before merging
+- Pull Requests need approval of a [core contributor](https://next-auth.js.org/contributors#core-team) before merging.
+- We use TypeScript for source.
-- We use ESLint/Prettier for linting/formatting, so please run `pnpm lint:fix` before committing to make resolving conflicts easier (VSCode users, check out [this ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix lint and formatting issues in development)
+- We use ESLint/Prettier for linting/formatting, so please run `pnpm lint` and `pnpm format` before committing to make resolving conflicts easier (VSCode users, check out [this ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix lint and formatting issues in development).
-- We encourage you to test your changes, and if you have the opportunity, please make those tests part of the Pull Request
+- We encourage you to test your changes, and if you have the opportunity, please make those tests part of the Pull Request.
-- If you add new functionality, please provide the corresponding documentation as well and make it part of the Pull Request
+- If you add new functionality, please provide the corresponding documentation as well and make it part of the Pull Request.
+We use JSDoc, which means most of the time, the documentation is in the same file as the source code.

+#### Adding a new Provider

+> NOTE: We only support new providers in the `@auth/core` package going forward.

+If you think your custom provider might be useful to others, we encourage you to open a PR and add it to the built-in list so others can discover it much more easily!
+You will have to make the following changes:

+1. Add your config: [`packages/core/src/providers/{provider}.ts`](https://github.com/nextauthjs/next-auth/tree/main/packages/core/src/providers) (Make sure you use a named default export, like `export default function YourProvider`).
+1. Add the provider documentation in the same file using JSDoc.
+1. Add the provider logo to the `docs/static/img/providers/` directory.
+1. Add the provider in the drop-down list in [`.github/ISSUE_TEMPLATE/2_bug_provider.yml`](https://github.com/nextauthjs/next-auth/blob/main/.github/ISSUE_TEMPLATE/2_bug_provider.yml)

+That's it! 🎉 Others will be able to discover this provider much more easily now!

+You can look at the existing built-in providers for inspiration.
+- If you are adding a new OIDC provider, take a look at [auth0.ts](https://github.com/nextauthjs/next-auth/blob/main/packages/core/src/providers/auth0.ts).
+- If you are adding a new OAuth 2.0 provider, take a look at [google.ts](https://github.com/nextauthjs/next-auth/blob/main/packages/core/src/providers/google.ts).

+#### Adding a new Database Adapter

+If you would like to contribute to an existing database adapter or help create a new one, you can find them under `packages/adapter-*`.
+Here are what we considered a baseline to get an adapter PR merged:

+1. It should have working tests
+1. The package is published as ESM-only and under the `@auth/` namespace.
+1. JSDoc for documentation.
+1. Add the adapter name in `.github/ISSUE_TEMPLATE/3_bug_adapter.yml`, `.github/issue-labeler.yml`, `.github/pr-labeler.yml`

+You can look at the existing built-in adapters for inspiration.
+For example: Prisma, Kysely, Drizzle, etc.

+> NOTE: For core team reviewer, make sure to check all database queries to avoid introduce any vulnerabilities.

 ### Setting up local environment

-A quick guide on how to setup _next-auth_ locally to work on it and test out any changes:
+We use Turborepo and pnpm for managing our packages.
+Here is a quick guide on how to setup _next-auth_ locally to work on it and test out any changes:

 1. Clone the repo: